Morrison Waite: Tenure

 Waite believed that white moderates should set the rules of racial relations in the South.
 But, in reality, those states were not prepared to protect African Americans.
 They did not prosecute most lynchings or paramilitary attacks against blacks.
 The majority of the Court and the people outside the South were tired of the bitter racial strife related to Reconstruction.
 In the 1870s, white Democrats regained power in southern legislatures; they passed Jim Crow laws suppressing blacks as second-class citizens.
-After years of elections surrounded by fraud and violence to suppress black voting, from 1890–1908 (after Waite's death) all the Democrat-dominated southern state legislatures passed new constitutions or amendments that disfranchised most African Americans and many poor whites in the South.
+After years of elections surrounded by fraud and violence to suppress black voting, from 1890 to 1908 (after Waite's death) all the Democrat-dominated southern state legislatures passed new constitutions or amendments that disfranchised most African Americans and many poor whites in the South.
 Well into the 1960s, these laws excluded those groups from the political system.

 Waite's social and political orientation was also apparent in the Court's response to claims by other groups.
 In Minor v.
 Happersett (1875), using the restricted definition of national citizenship and the 14th Amendment as set forth in the Slaughterhouse Cases (1873), Waite upheld the states' right to deny women the franchise.
 Nonetheless, Waite sympathized with the women's rights movement and supported the admission of women to the Supreme Court bar.

 In his opinion in Munn v.
 Illinois (1877), one of six Granger cases involving Populist-inspired state legislation to fix maximum rates chargeable by grain elevators and railroads, Waite wrote that when a business or private property was "affected with a public interest", it was subject to governmental regulation.
 Thus, the Court ruled against charges that Granger laws encroached upon private property rights without due process of law and conflicted with the Fourteenth Amendment.
 Later, this opinion was often regarded as a milestone in the growth of federal government regulation.
 In particular, New Dealers in the Franklin Roosevelt administration looked to Munn v.
 Illinois for guidance in interpreting due process, as well as the Commerce and Contract Clauses.

 Waite concurred with the majority in the Head Money Cases (1884), the Ku-Klux Case (United States v.
 Harris, 1883), the Civil Rights Cases (1883), Pace v.
 Alabama (1883), and the Legal Tender Cases (including Juilliard v.
 Greenman) (1883).
 Among the most important opinions he personally wrote were the Enforcement Act Cases (1875), the Sinking Fund Cases (1878), the Railroad Commission Cases (1886) and the Telephone Cases (1887).